halfmatthalfcat/jod/readme.md

 I've found better best practices and slowly iterated on them (binding in render, stateless, etc) but overall, MV* has given me the ability to build out controllers and utilities as I see fit instead of already providing them to me and having to adhere to more boilerplate as I've seen while using Angular.

+Before I started, I was very anti-JSX.
+I decided to give it a go and have actually been pleased at the results.
+Reduced a lot of code and the result is a very clean looking render function.